Let’s explore the meaning of behavioral science and why it’s so important — more so, critical — to website design and increased conversions.

 - When you decided to buy a certain pair of shoes based on their star rating, you were using behavioral science.

-- When you chose not to by that esperesso machine because of the reviews, you were using behavioral science.
+- When you chose not to buy that espresso machine because of the reviews, you were using behavioral science.

 So what is behavioral science?
+How did it change the website design process?
 And why is it a MAJOR key to increasing a website’s conversion rate?

 What Is Behavioral Science?

 The simplest definition of behavioral science is that it’s the study of human behavior.
 For those of us in the digital marketing profession, behavioral science is the science of predicting the future.
 Understanding how people have behaved in the past will help us understand how people will behave in the future.

 It encapsulates multiple fields of study, including psychology, sociology, social neuroscience, and cognitive science, and many others, and it focuses primarily on controlled observation of behavior patterns in response to external stimuli.

 Behavioral science differentiates itself from fields like social science in that it is driven by rigorously obtained empirical data, and this data-driven approach is what led us to fall in love with the field here at Conversion Sciences.

 Why Behavioral Science Is Instrumental In Website Redesign And Conversion Rate Optimization (CRO)

 In the early years of last century (no, not the 1900’s), I was a corporate marketer responsible for generating leads and sales from the relatively new worldwide web.
 It was my job to create advertising, compose the emails, design the landing pages, develop the content and build the website that would attract people to us and convert these visitors into leads when they arrived at the website.